- Dec 19, 2016

 - Cyprus Anti-Doping Authority (CyADA)

-- University of Aarhus, Faculty of Science and Technology, Department of Sport Science
+- Aarhus University, Faculty of Health, Department of Public Health, Section for Sport Science

 - Sapienza University of Rome, Department of Developmental and Social Psychology